 Miss Oklahoma Betty Thompson came in second, while Miss New York Kaitlyn Monte placed third.

 Kaeppeler wins a $50,000 scholarship and gets the title for one year.
-Her platform during the competition was supporting and mentoring children of incarcerated parents — a topic close to her heart.
+Her platform during the competition was supporting and mentoring children of incarcerated parents.

-Kaeppeler was crowned the new Miss America by a panel of seven judges during a live telecast on ABC.
+Kaeppeler was crowned the winner by a panel of seven judges during a live telecast on ABC.
 The event was the culmination of a week of preliminary competitions and months of preparations for the titleholders from all 50 states plus the District of Columbia, Puerto Rico and the U.S. Virgin Islands.

 As the new Miss America, Kaeppeler will spend the next year touring the country to speak to different groups and raising money for the Children's Miracle Network, the Miss America Organization's official charity.